Rhinoplasty Recovery Guide

 Final definition takes:

-The nasal tip is usually the last area to refine, often improving over the final 6 months of healing.
+The nasal tip is usually the last area to refine, often continuing to shrink and define over the final 6 months of healing.

 Key point: early swelling does not reflect the final result.
 The nose continues to improve long after bruising has resolved.